 EFF, on the other hand, is a distinguished international non-profit group for digital rights, explicitly condemned Apple's decision, stating that it is extremely "disappointing" that a "champion of end-to-end encryption" changes "face for users who have relied on the company's history for privacy and security".

-The EFF highlighted how various governments around the world have passed laws requiring content monitoring and censorship on various platforms, such as exchange , and that the Apple's ability to scan messages and "iCloud Photos" could be used legally to demand tracking of additional information.
+The EFF stressed that various governments around the world have passed laws requiring content monitoring and censorship on various platforms, such as messaging applications, and that Apple's move to scan messages and "iCloud Photos" could be used legally to require the monitoring of additional information.

 "Make no mistake: this is a reduction in the quality of privacy for all iCloud Photos users, not an improvement," EFF said.